useperform/perform/docs/core/actions.rst

 In the above example, the link parameter is a function that changes depending on the user's email address.

+If the link parameter is a function, it will be passed the entity in question, plus an instance of ``Perform\BaseBundle\Routing\CrudUrlGeneratorInterface`` and ``Symfony\Component\Routing\Generator\UrlGeneratorInterface`` as the second and third arguments, to make it easy to create a URL.

 ``addLink`` optionally takes an array of options as a third parameter, where all of the options of ``add`` and ``addInstance`` can also be used.